ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ## Service Announcement

 A service is associated with a unique identifier called a CS-ID.
 A CS-ID may be a network identifier, such as an IP address.
-The mapping of CS-IDs to network identifiers may be learned through a name resolution service, such as DNS {{?RFC1034}}.
+The mapping of CS-IDs to network identifiers may be learned through a name resolution service (e.g., DNS {{?RFC1034}}).
+Note that CATS framework does not assume nor preclude any specific name resolution service.

-## Metrics Distribution
+## Metrics Distribution {#sec-met-dist}

 As described in {{sec-cats-arch}}, a C-SMA collects both computing-related capabilities and metrics, and associates them with a CS-ID that identifies the service.
 The C-SMA may aggregate the metrics for multiple service contact  instances, or maintain them separately or both.